Introduction to the Benjamin Graham Fair Value Formula

 Although the Benjamin Graham Fair Value calculation may have been effective 100 years ago, times have changed.
 Here is why this calculation is no longer effective today.

-- The 4.4% minimum required rate of return is too low.
+- Low Expected Return – The 4.4% minimum required rate of return is too low.
 That is less than the average of the S&P 500 over the last 10 years which is about 10%.
 At Tykr, we prefer to use 15% as the minimum.
-15% annual returns in the stock market is a reasonable expectation for most retail investors.
+15% annual returns in the stock market is a reasonable expectation for most retail value investors.

 Now, if you were to adjust the rate of turn from 4.4 to 15 and remove the bond rate completely, the entire equation would break and you would end up with a highly misleading Fair Value.
 As opposed to attempting to re-engineer the Benjamin Graham Fair Value, we have applied a more accurate Fair Value calculation to Tykr which was inspired by Phil Town.
 See the next article to learn more.